-From the Field Gun competition to the Massed Parade of Standards to the Dog Display there is something for all the family during the 2019 Birmingham International Tattoo.
+From the Field Gun competition to the Massed Parade of Standards to the Dog Display there was something for all the family during the 2019 Birmingham International Tattoo.
+Details for the 2020 performers will be added as they become available in 2020.

 Royal Air Force Cosford Queen's Colour